-Winter of Darkness Part II: the scene moves to deepest Cornwall, still in the frigid grip of winter.
+Winter of Darkness Part II: the scene moves to deepest Cornwall, in the frigid grip of February.
 I’m standing in a primeval forest by a tidal river.
 Above me crows wheel and screech in alarm at the sound emanating from the stone walls of an ancient sawmill.
 It’s the sound of some demonic machine, incredibly loud, a circular pounding and pulverizing that echoes around the glade and dies in the gnarled bark of the trees.

 It’s the sound of Swans having a run-through of their song New Mind.

 At this point the band had 5 members.
 Michael Gira and Jarboe were joined by longtime guitarist Norm Westberg, with Al Kizys on bass and Theo Parsons on drums.
 These guys could kick up a racket like no other, but as this album demonstrates, they could also be pastoral as all get out.
 Together with the Skin material that was later included, this work represents the full flowering of the Gira/ Jarboe creative partnership.